SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - Warm clothing layers.
 As mentioned above, it can get cold in Iceland!
 Make sure to bring several warm layers to adapt to changing weather conditions.

-The next thing to consider when camping in and traveling through Iceland is food and drinks.
+The next thing to consider when camping in and traveling through Iceland is camping food and drinks.

 As with any camping trip, it’s best to try to bring all of your meals along.
 Many parts of Iceland have few amenities, and even towns that do have stores may lack fresh or easy to cook foods.